Duke Regional Hospital, in association with Duke Medicine, offers a residency program in general pharmacy practice.

 The program is of a general clinical nature and is integrated with computerized physician order entry (CPOE), centralized unit dose, IV additive, and computer-assisted distribution systems.

 The resident will train in the areas of general medicine, critical care, emergency medicine, nutrition support, peri-operative medicine and administration.
-Additional learning opportunities exist in the areas of surgery, infectious disease, anticoagulation, geriatrics and pain/palliative care, pediatrics (off-site) and cardiology (off-site).
+Additional learning opportunities exist in the areas of surgery, infectious disease, anticoagulation, pediatrics (off-site) and cardiology (off-site).
+In the past, a limited number of local offsite experiences have been arranged with the approval of the residency director, pharmacy director and preceptors in specific interest areas.

 In the past, a limited number of local off-site experiences have been arranged with the approval of the residency director, pharmacy director, and preceptors in specific interest areas.